-When you have a website built, prepare a new marketing campaign or make some changes to your buying process, you as an individual or as an organisation may be biased towards what you believe is the
+When having a website built, preparing a new marketing campaign or making some changes to your buying process, you (as an individual or as an organisation) might be biased towards what you believe are the

-Of course you might be right, but you're an expert and your typical customer unlikely to have the same insight and level of knowledge and experience that you do.
+Remember that you're probably an expert in your field, and your typical customer is unlikely to have the same insight and level of knowledge and experience that you do.

 - What about evaluating alternatives?